DCR-NOVALINCS/tmpl-dcr-runtime/interpreter/test/README.md

 make check
 ```

-Or you can run the following command to run the tests manually.
+Or you can run the following command if you don't trust some random `Makefile`.

 ```bash
 dune runtest